chadwhitman/Django-Base-Theme/README.md

 4.)
 Run 'python manage.py collectstatic' to update your static files in your project directory.

-Note: if you already have these apps installed, you may need to add '--upgrade' to the end of the pip install <br />
-to get the latest files.
+Note: if you already have these apps installed, you may need to add '--upgrade' to the end of the pip install to get the latest files.

 #### Installation via Git Clone